haxtheweb/edtechjoker/draft-outline.md

 # Project requirements
 Project 1 is well established.
 Based on our progress and class skill I throttle how the projects beyond that go as far as number, scope, and focus.
 - Project 1 - coming soon -- Implementing a piece of the Penn State Brand / style as a web component
-- Project 2 - coming soon
+- Project 2 - coming soon -- HAX problem space
-- Project 3 - coming soon
+- Project 3 - coming soon -- More advanced HAX problem space

 # Week 6
 ## Tues